-Table 3 indicates that both males and females chose to consider motives as their basis for judgment.
+The data indicates that both males and females chose to consider motives as their basis for judgment.
 This is in agreement with Hypothesis 2A which states that there are no sex differences with regard to intentionality.

-Table 4 indicates that there are no significant differences between any two categories on the socio-economic level regarding the child's emphasis on the basis for his moral judgment.
-Using the test of significance of the difference between two proportions as a statistical tool, the data indicate that there are no differences among the responses of Ss in the three socio-economic levels.
+Analysis also showed no significant differences between any two categories on the socioeconomic level regarding the child's emphasis on the basis for his moral judgment.
+Using the test of significance of the difference between two proportions as a statistical tool, the data indicate that there are no differences among the responses of Ss in the three socioeconomic levels.
 They all chose to consider consequences or motives in almost the same number.

 It was also found that there were significant differences in the responses of children across the three age levels.
-Significantly, less children in the 9-10 year-old level chose to consider motives as compared to 6-7 year-olds (t= 2.5, p<.05) and significantly less 12-13 year-olds chose to consider motives when compared with the 6-7, year olds (t=3.88, p<0.01) and the 9-10 year-olds (t=2.53, p<.05).
+Significantly, less children in the 9-10 year old level chose to consider motives as compared to 6-7 years old (t=25, p < .05) and significantly less 12-13 years old chose to consider motives when compared with the 6-7 year olds (t=3.88, p < 0.01) and the 9-10 years old (t=2.53, p < .05).